How to Have a Merry Heart (And Why It’s So Important)

 Do not be deceived: “Evil company corrupts good habits.”
 1 Corinthians 15:33

-There is a reason the beginning of this verse says “Do not be deceived”, because we can tend to deceive ourselves into thinking we can hang out with people who have un-renewed minds and not be corrupted.
+There is a reason the beginning of this verse says “Do not be deceived”.
+We tend to deceive ourselves into thinking we can hang out with people who have un-renewed minds and not be corrupted.
 It’s just not true.

 The Bible has so much to say about who we choose to do life with.
 To learn more about the importance of surrounding yourself with the right people, read 50 Ways to Recognize a Wise Person.

 To Have a Merry Heart, Speak Merry Things

 The power of life and death is in our tongue (Proverb 18:21).
 You can release joy and peace into your heart through the words you continually say.

 Become a person who only speaks in agreement with the Word of God.